xyproto/spotbug/README.md

 This repository contains a command line utility that can be used to find bugs in source code with Ollama.

+### NOTE: This utility is a bit experimental, and a work in progress.

 ## Requirements

 ### Run-time requirements